 - Love yourself up with basic physical, mental, emotional, relational, or spiritual self-compassion practices.

 Self-compassion is a radical act of resistance against society’s norms, so it takes some daring and some courage.
 Allow yourself to feel that you’re worthy of your own love and attention.
-How would you attend to a child who was suffering?
-Adopt that response for yourself – we all have parts of us that are children, and they need our adult parts to make good decisions for us so that we can live as healthfully as possible.
+How would you attend to a child or an animal who was suffering?
+Adopt that response for yourself – we all have parts of us that are young and hurt, and they need our adult parts to make good decisions for us so that we can live as healthfully as possible.

-You are just as worthy of your attention, affection and connection as anyone else.
+You are just as worthy of your attention, affection, courage and connection as anyone else.
 Dare to tend to yourself.